Strahd von Zarovich: Reception

-Ari David, for CBR, wrote: "Out of all of the great evils in the many worlds comprising the D&D multiverse, Count Strahd von Zarovich eternally remains one of the most feared. [...]
-Strahd is more than a shallow Dracula knock-off.
-Beneath his sinister cat-and-mouse games lies the broken heart of a once-great warrior.
+Ari David, for CBR, wrote that the character "eternally remains one of the most feared" of "all of the great evils in the many worlds comprising the D&D multiverse" and is "a somewhat unique figure amongst a rogue's gallery of evil dragon gods, devil princes, and zombie wizards".
+He argued that "Strahd is more than a shallow Dracula knock-off" as beyond the "sinister cat-and-mouse games lies the broken heart of a once-great warrior.
 His fall into villainy was fueled by pride, jealousy, and love.
-Despite this, he is a prisoner bound to his domain, doomed to repeat a cycle of violence.
-His popularity with D&D fans remains strong in large part due to his humanizing backstory.
-He's a somewhat unique figure amongst a rogue's gallery of evil dragon gods, devil princes, and zombie wizards".
+Despite this, he is a prisoner bound to his domain, doomed to repeat a cycle of violence".
+David felt that this "humanizing backstory" is part of why Strahd's "popularity with D&D fans remains strong ".